EvictionLab/eviction-lab-website/content/eviction-tracking/richmond-va.md

 # The geography of eviction filings

 Richmond is divided into 36 zip codes.
-In each of those zip codes, we map the number of eviction filings over the last year.
+In each of those zip codes, we map the number of eviction filings over the past 12 months.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.<sup>1</sup> <sup>2</sup>

 1. Eviction filing data for Virginia were collected by [LSC](https://www.lsc.gov/).
 Historical averages cover the years 2016-2019.
 2. Zip code breakdown of renter race/ethnicity determined using American Community Survey (ACS) estimates for 2015–2019.